Big in Japan (phrase): Original usage

 The phrase "big in Japan" began to take hold in the mid-to-late 1970s.
 In many cases, the "big in Japan" artists became popular in Japan due to being featured by Music Life, one of the magazines credited with popularizing the phrase.
-In mid 1977, The Runaways, who struggled to make a mark in America, were the fourth most popular imported musical act in Japan, just behind The Beatles and Led Zeppelin.
+In mid-1977, The Runaways, who struggled to make a mark in America, were the fourth most popular imported musical act in Japan, just behind The Beatles and Led Zeppelin.

 While initially unsuccessful in their home country and elsewhere, the British new wave band Japan found great success in Japan, and were voted the second most popular group in Japan in 1978, and topped the list the following year.
 In March 1979, Japan sold out the 11,000 seat capacity Budokan Theatre three days in a row.
 While largely ignored in their home country, their late 1979 album Quiet Life had the distinction of becoming the first foreign rock record to enter the national Japanese chart.

-Irish musical group The Nolans, who were virtually unknown in North America, sold over 12 million records in Japan, outselling The Beatles, Michael Jackson, Adele, and Ed Sheeran combined.
+Anglo-Irish musical girl group the Nolans, who were virtually unknown in North America, sold over 12 million records in Japan, outselling The Beatles, Michael Jackson, Adele, and Ed Sheeran combined.
 They also became the first international act to have all of their releases hit No. 1 in the country, as well as the first to hit No. 1 on both the Japanese domestic and international charts.

 Some bands have used their popularity in Japan as a springboard to break into other markets.
 Notably, the power pop group Cheap Trick, which had been known as the "American Beatles" in Japan for their appeal, achieved widespread success with their multi-platinum live album Cheap Trick at Budokan.
 The band had previously struggled to break into the mainstream American market with their earlier albums.
 Furthermore, like Cheap Trick, some bands have lost their "big in Japan" reputations after gaining popularity in their respective homelands.
 The most notable example is Bon Jovi.

 For example, Scorpions initially had only limited success in Europe and the United States, yet were "Big in Japan", as evidenced by their 1978 tour of the country and the double live album Tokyo Tapes.